 Dr. Andropoulos is the editor of two textbooks: Anesthesia for Congenital Heart Disease, 3rd Edition, published 2015, where he serves as Editor in Chief, along with other Texas Children’s physicians.
 He is also the co-editor of Gregory’s Pediatric Anesthesia, 6th Edition, to be published in 2018.
 Dr. Andropoulos is also the author of more than 95 peer-reviewed articles, and 40 textbook chapters relating to pediatric anesthetic research and clinical care.
 His research interests include neurological outcomes and brain protection for infant cardiac surgery, and clinical studies of anesthetic neurotoxicity.
 He has research funding from the National Institutes of Health and is a co-principal investigator for the Texas Children’s Hospital/BCM Pediatric Heart Network Core Clinical Center – a National Institutes of Health funded clinical research network.
 Dr. Andropoulos is also the principal investigator for the Dexmedetomidine Study of the Pediatric Heart Network, investigating a new anesthetic technique for infant cardiac surgery.

 Nationally, Dr. Andropoulos is founding director and first President of the Congenital Cardiac Anesthesia Society which now has more than 700 members devoted to clinical care, education, and training.
 He serves on the Board of Directors of the Society for Pediatric Anesthesia, and is the President/CEO of the Pediatric Anesthesia Leadership Council.
-He also serves on the Scientific Advisory Board of the SmartTots organization, a public private partnership of the U.S. Food and Drug Administration and the International Anesthesia Research Society that works with international stakeholders to address the scientific and clinical gaps regarding the safe use of anesthetics and sedatives in children.
+He also serves as Medical Officer for SmartTots, a program of the International Anesthesia Research Society that works with international stakeholders to address the scientific and clinical gaps regarding the safe use of anesthetics and sedatives in children.